SANJEEV08/PegaOnDocker/README.md

          docker build -t postgres -f Dockerfile-PostgreSQL .

+  3. Create a Custom Network and Initiate a Container:

+      Here we create a custom 'BRIDGE' network to help ensure the Database talks to the host in a secure way.

+     (a) Create the custom 'BRIDGE'.

+         docker network create --driver bridge pega-database

      (c) Initiate a Container.

-         docker run -p 5432:5432 --name postgres-container postgres
+         docker run --network pega-database -p 5433:5432 --name postgres-container postgres

-     (d) Try connecting to the Database via PGAdmin
+     (d) Try connecting to the Database via pgAdmin.

-         - Under 'Hostname/address' give either the value of 'localhost' or the IP Address of your Virtual Machine created by the hypervisor 'Hyper-V' in this case.
+         - Under 'Hostname/address' give either the value of 'localhost' or the IP Address of your Virtual Machine created by the hypervisor 'Hyper-V' in this case and assign the port as '5433'.
 This will act as a host to connect to the container.

      # References: